fhdsl/AI_for_Decision_Makers/quizzes/02a-Avoiding_Harm-Overall_quiz.md

 ?
 What should be done to mitigate algorithmic bias?

 a) Nothing, AI systems are inherently unbiased
-B) Retrain models on more diverse and inclusive data
+B) Train models on more diverse and inclusive data
 c) Disable safety checks that restrict harmful content
 d) Rely completely on AI systems for decision-making